PeterMosmans/easy-provisioning/README.md

 `pushd packer && packer build kali-2016.2.json`

-Afterwards, the build process will create an OVA file in the directory `output-kali` that can be directly imported into VirtualBox.
+The build process will create an OVA file in the directory `output-kali` that can be directly imported into VirtualBox.
 Note that the root password is `r00tme`, and the SSH server will be enabled on boot: In other words, it's insecure.
 That's why it's important to harden it using Ansible.

 ##### 2b: Run Kali as VirtualBox appliance
-Import the box and create a mapping so that port 22 (the SSH server) can be accessed from the Ansible server:
+Import the box and create a mapping so that port 22 (the SSH server) can be accessed from the Ansible server (note that you can change the allocated memory and processors):

 `MYNAME=kali-2016.2 && MYMEMORY=8192 && MYCPUS=4 && VBoxManage import "output-kali/kali-2016.2.ova" --vsys 0 --vmname "$MYNAME" && VBoxManage modifyvm "$MYNAME" "--memory" "$MYMEMORY" && VBoxManage modifyvm "$MYNAME" "--cpus" "$MYCPUS" && VBoxManage modifyvm "$MYNAME" "--vram" "16" && VBoxManage modifyvm "$MYNAME" "--natpf1" "guestssh,tcp,,221,,22" && VBoxManage startvm "$MYNAME" --type headless`

 ##### 2c: Connect to Kali from the Ansible server
 Spin up an Ansible box (see the first example) and check if you can connect to Kali from Ansible.
 Note that the server can access Kali on the mapped port (221) of **the gateway address**.
-For this, add the host to `/etc/ansible/hosts` file:
+For this, add the host to `/etc/ansible/hosts` file.

+First, connect to `ansible-server` by using `vagrant ssh` in

-`echo "kali ansible_host=$(sudo route -n|awk '/UG/{print $2}') ansible_port=221" >> /etc/ansible/hosts`.
+`echo "kali ansible_host=$(sudo route -n|awk '/UG/{print $2}') ansible_port=221" >> /etc/ansible/hosts`
 The `/etc/ansible` folder is mapped to the `ansible` folder of the repository and is therefore persistent across Vagrant reboots/restarts.
-The following command tests whether Kali can be reached from ansible-server:
+The following command tests whether Kali can be reached from `ansible-server`:

 `ansible kali -m ping -u root --ask-pass`

 If this succeeds, the system is all set for provisioning.

 ##### 2d: Provision Kali

+On `ansible-server`, install the necessary roles on Ansible:

+`ansible-galaxy install -r /etc/ansible/requirements.yml`

+While on `ansible-server`, run the playbook

+`pushd /ansible && ansible-playbook kali.yml kali -u root --ask-pass`

 ##### 2e: Package Kali as Vagrant box